Lightningxyz/minimus/README.md

 # Minimus OS

 Minimus OS is a minimal, 32-bit x86 operating system built from scratch using C and x86 Assembly.
-Designed as an educational project, it operates in 32-bit Protected Mode and provides a fundamental system environment including a kernel, basic hardware drivers, and an interactive command-line interface.
+Designed as an educational project, it operates in 32-bit Protected Mode and provides a fundamental system environment including a kernel, basic hardware drivers, and a command-line interface.

 ## Architecture and Features